-A legal practitioner in the fields of Civil Litigation, Judicial Review and Conveyancing with experience in the following areas of practice:
+A legal practitioner with over 13 years call to the bar of the Republic of Trinidad and Tobago in the fields of Civil Litigation, Judicial Review and Conveyancing with experience in the following areas of practice:

 Experience as an Advocate (Counsel) as well as an Instructing Attorney-at-law in Civil Law Matters Constitutional Law, Property Law with key interests in legal drafting, conveyancing, legal research, legal opinions and client care.
 I provide legal advice and opinions on FIDIC construction contracts (Green Book, Red Book and Yellow Book), Freedom of Information applications and other commercial disputes.

 Appeared as Junior Counsel for Mr Daisley, who was awarded over $1,000,000.00 for his personal injuries due to prolonged occupational exposure to carcinogenic formaldehyde.

 Ricardo Youk See anors -v- The Attorney General of Trinidad and Tobago

 Appeared as Counsel for three Claimants who were awarded over $600,000.00 for damages for assault and battery, which were inflicted with taser guns and false imprisonment by the police officers

 Vishnu Ramdath v The Mayor Aldermen and citizens of the City of San Fernando.